mikkelcato/expo-notes/math-notes/groups/groups.typ

 ]

 #def[Isomorphism][
   Isomorphisms are just bijective homomorphisms, e.g. those in the previous example.
-If one exists between to groups they are isomorphic and we write $G tilde.equiv H$
+If one exists between two groups they are isomorphic and we write $G tilde.equiv H$
 ]

 We'll treat isomorphic groups as the same group, since we only really care about the structure not the specific elements.
 Now we'll prove some theorems.

-#thm[][
+#thm[
   Let $f:G arrow H$ be a homomorphism.
 Then
   + $f(e_G) = e_H$